khushbu889/Password-strength-checker-/README.md

-# Golden Password Strength Checker 🔐
+#  Password Strength Checker 🔐

 A real-time password strength checker that gives live feedback as the user types.
 Built using HTML, Tailwind CSS, and JavaScript.